GoAnimate is now Vyond. Learn More

 Also, notice how fewer characters with more dialogue can build an emotional connection with the viewer — this makes them more rounded (and thus more realistic), and this keeps your script tight and to the point.

 The structure of the story is the next facet of a great script.
 The most important thing, when working with a narrative, is to tell a story that flows logically from Point A to Point B, with one character facing an obstacle (a physical or mental barrier, or an opponent) and either overcoming or failing to conquer the challenge set before them.
 The rest will fall into place after that.

 Narrative structures used in feature films include the three-act structure and the Hero’s Journey.
 These structures are common because they work.
 A story resonates with a viewer when characters endure trials and overcome hurdles.
 If nothing else, include a little Good vs. Evil.
 This is something every person can relate to and will get the audience rooting for your character’s success.

 Every detail, every line of a great script comes back to the central theme.
-The characters and the story written in the script are the platform on which the call to action is built.
-The best scripts stay focused, because this single message is what viewers will remember and act on once the video is done.
+The characters and the story written in the script are the platforms on which the call to action is built.
+The best scripts stay focused because this single message is what viewers will remember and act on once the video is done.